MinaProtocol/mina/frontend/website/docs/getting-started.md

 sudo apt-get install -t unstable coda-testnet-postake-medium-curves=0.0.1-release-beta-43cb0790
 ```

-You can `coda -version` to see if it works.
+You can `coda -help` to see if it works.

 ### Windows